Chamfer: Terminology

 In materials and manufacturing, a chamfer is used to "ease" otherwise sharp edges, both for safety and to prevent damage to the edges; it may also be a primarily decorative feature.
 In general terms it may be regarded as a type of bevel, and the terms are often used interchangeably.
 However, in machining, only the term "chamfer" is used for the specific technique, practice, and result.

 In carpentry, a lark's tongue is a chamfer which ends short of the end of a piece in a gradual outward curve, leaving the remainder of the edge as a right angle.
 Chamfers may be formed in either inside or outside adjoining faces of an object or room.

 Alternatively, a fillet (pronounced /ˈfɪlᵻt/, like "fill it") is the rounding-off of an interior corner, and a round (or radius) the rounding of an outside one.
 A broad radius is known as a bullnose.

 Carpentry and furniture

 Chamfers are widely used in carpentry, added both for safety and decorative effect to counters and furniture such as table tops.
-Special tools such as chamfer mills, chamfer planes, an chamfer bits in shapers and routers are sometimes used to ease edges.
+Special tools such as chamfer mills, chamfer planes, and chamfer bits in shapers and routers are sometimes used to ease edges.